 Why is people analytics important?

 People analytics enables HR and their major stakeholders to measure and report key workforce concepts, such as performance, well-being, productivity, innovation and alignment.
 This in turn enables more effective evidence-based decisions by strategic business functions.
-People analytics enables HR teams to demonstrate the impact that HR policies and processes have on workforce and organisational performance and can be used to demonstrate return-on-investment and social-return-on-investment for HR activity.
-Business managers are increasingly interested in how to use HR concepts more effectively, and so people analytics is an important way in which HR teams can evaluate and improve people and business performance.
+People analytics enables HR teams to demonstrate the impact that HR policies and processes have on workforce and organisational performance.
+It can also be used to demonstrate return-on-investment and social -return-on-investment for HR activity.
+HR leaders are increasingly interested in improving HR effectiveness and efficiency, so people analytics is an important way in which HR teams can evaluate and improve people and business performance.

 What is HR data?